cdalyac/planar-mis/README.md

 ### Dependency Installation

 Cython is required for this project.
-In order to ensure that it is installed before the remaining dependencies, run `pip install cython`.
+In order to ensure that it is installed before the remaining dependencies, run `pip install --upgrade git+git://github.com/cython/cython@master`.
 Then, if you are on a Linux system, you may need to run `apt-get install libfreetype6-dev python-dev tcl-dev tk-dev python-matplotlib`.
 Install all remaining dependencies by running `pip install -r requirements.txt`.

 ### Output